Changes to the Field Advance Process:

 - Research subject payments and incentive payments when a revolving fund account is not applicable

-- Running administrative operations in international locations where cash is the only accepted form of payment for goods and services
+- Running large administrative operations in international locations where cash is the only accepted form of payment for goods and services

 Unauthorized Uses of a Field Advance